 If not supplied pre-wired to the pump unit, the controller/starter electrical details will also be supplied within the controller/starter.

-For electrical details on pump sets with controllers see the separate wiring diagram.
+For electrical details on pump sets with controllers see the separate wiring diagram sent along with the pump.